OpenKJ/OpenKJ/README.md

 ![Main window screen shot](/screenShots/KhMainWindow.png "Main KaraokeHost Window")
 ![Full screen CDG Display](/screenShots/KhCDGWindowFullScreen.png "Fullscreen CDG Display")

-BreakMusic is a VERY basic bare bones media player.
-The only real reason it exists is so that I could have something that would receive IPC commands from KaraokeHost to tell it to fade out when a karaoke track starts playing and fade back in when it is stopped.
-(I'm a lazy KJ like that).

-Both are experimental but usable at this point.
-I am using it to run my shows every weekend now, but if you do so and it kills kittens or eats your firstborn don't come screaming at me ;) Some features are still incomplete.
+OpenKJ is experimental but usable at this point.
+I am using it to run my shows, but if you do so and it kills kittens or eats your firstborn don't come screaming at me ;) Some features are still incomplete.
 To any other developers looking at this code, please don't laugh too hard, as I'm self taught primarily for the purpose of writing this.
 Well, okay, you can laugh, but only if you're willing to fix the code that you're making fun of ;)

-**Requirements to build KaraokeHost:**
+**Requirements to build OpenKJ:**

 * Qt 5.x
 * gstreamer 1.x

-**Requirements to build BreakMusic:**

-* Qt 5.x
-* gstreamer 1.x

 **Linux**

 I develop the software and host my shows on Linux (Fedora specifically), so it is known to build and work there.
 (It "should" work similarly on any Linux distor or the BSD's.)
 Everything needed will most likely be available via the package manager on any common distro.
 On Fedora the packages are gstreamer-devel gstreamer gstreamer-plugins-good gstreamer-plugins-bad and the Qt5 stuff (I just yum install qt5-* because I'm lazy).
 On Fedora you will also need to have the rpmfusion repo enabled to get mp3 support, as the app is pretty useless w/o it.  "qmake-qt5" or possibly just "qmake", depending on your distro, followed by a "make" should get it built.
-A "make install" will put the binaries in /usr/bin and copy .desktop files and icons into the appropriate places for it to appear in the app menu.
-Tweak the KaraokeHost.pro file to enable or disable OpenGL support prior to building.
+A "make install" will put the binaries in /usr/bin and copy .desktop file and icon into the appropriate places for it to appear in the app menu.
+Tweak the OpenKJ.pro file to enable or disable OpenGL support prior to building.
 One thing to note, you'll probably need to turn off flat volumes in your pulseaudio config if you're using it, otherwise the applicaitons may mess with your system-wide volume instead of just the application volume.

 **Mac**